basp/calico/README.md

 * If offers a layer of abstraction that can be well documented.
 * It's a container for *attributes*.

 So it's used internally (in the system) and externally (outside the system) to communicate about features.
-Let's create one!

-If you've followed along so far, you should've noticed that **Calico** was not able to recognize any plots or feature types using the `Resolve-Direcotry` command.
-Let's start by fixing this.

-Take any file, it doesn't really matter which one and we'll execute the `Resolve-Shapefile` command as such:

-    > Resolve-Shapefile -Path drive:\sandbox\shapfile.sho

-> You can also use the `dbf` or `shx` extensions to refer to a shapefile.
+We can use the `Import-FeatureType` command to import a feature type and its attributes from a shapefile.

- It doesn't matter if the shapefiles are all of different types, we'll deal with that in the following sections, just create a sandbox directory and dump every shapefile (usually they are *triplets* of files) that you have into that folder.

-Now the first thing you want to do is to run the `Resolve-Directory` command.
-This will scan each and every shapefile in the current working directory and report back the results.
-It will identify a feature type and a *plot* (more on that in the next section) if it can.
-If you have very many feature files it maght take a while to run so it's best starting out with a varied but not too big set of data for config and/or development purposes.
+    > Import-FeatureType .\someshapefile.shp -Name 'Some feature type name'

+# API

+    /api/clients
+    /api/clients/{client_id}/plots
+    /api/clients/{client_id}/plots/viool/datasets
+    /api/clients/{client_id}/featuretypes
+    /api/clients/{client_id}/featuretypes/{featuretype_id}/attributes
+    /api/clients/{client_id}/featuretypes/{featuretype_id}/features